dasher-project/dasher-web/readme.md

 Backlog
 =======
--   Trim and untrim left end of message.
 -   Show message in the UI somewhere copy-pastable.
--   Optimise childWeights to have a setter and calculate totalWeight there.
-    Remove the .map calls.
 -   Maybe optimise origin_holder to have callbacks before and after descent.
 -   Change terminology of "origin holder" to maybe "delta target".
 -   Capital letters, numbers, punctuation, spaces, paragraph markers.